ATD 1-LAW

 Return Goods after fulfilment of their purpose

-TRUE OR FALSE: In a credit sale, the ownership of the goods is passed to the purchaser as soon as the credit sale agreement is made, even if the purchaser has not made any payment yet, whereas, in hire purchase, the ownership of the goods is not passed until the hirer has fully paid the price as agreed upon in the hire purchase agreement
+TRUE or FALSE: In a hire purchase, the ownership of the goods is passed to the purchaser as soon as the credit sale agreement is made, even if the purchaser has not made any payment yet, whereas in a credit sale, the ownership of the goods is not passed until the hirer has fully paid the price as agreed upon in the hire purchase agreement.

 True